WW92030-STORAGE/NABLA/README.md

 # NABLA
 Puzzle-Platformer game in Godot Engine.
-This repository is currently a file storage system and has no levels.
-You will have to make them yourself using Godot Engine.
+The game as it exists in this repository contains most gameplay features but virtually no levels.
+You will have to make them yourself using the Godot editor.

 ---